vterdunov/frs-k8s-fleet/README.md

 ```

-Generate `kustomization.yaml` that simplify to work with this whole `v0.56.0` directory in future.
+Generate `kustomization.yaml` that simplifys working with this whole `v0.56.0` directory in future.
 We will just point to the directory in `non-prod` overlay.
 ```
 kustomize create --recursive --autodetect .
 ```

 #### Overlay Kustomization
-Go to repository root.
-Then create overlay directory
+Then go to repository root and create overlay directory
 ```
 mkdir -p ./infrastructure/overlays/non-prod/prometheus-operator-crds
 cd ./infrastructure/overlays/non-prod/prometheus-operator-crds